ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 #### Resources

 * [How to Install and Configure an SNMP Daemon and Client on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-an-snmp-daemon-and-client-on-ubuntu-18-04) from DigitalOcean (works for 20.04 as well)
+* [Quick Way to Install and Configure SNMP on Ubuntu 20.04](https://kifarunix.com/quick-way-to-install-and-configure-snmp-on-ubuntu-20-04/) from Kifarunix (includes correct command to create user accounts)
 * [How to Use The Net-SNMP Tool Suite to Manage and Monitor Servers](https://www.digitalocean.com/community/tutorials/how-to-use-the-net-snmp-tool-suite-to-manage-and-monitor-servers) from DigitalOcean (works for 20.04)
 * [SNMP Agent](https://help.ubuntu.com/community/SNMPAgent) from Ubuntu Community Help Wiki